thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 14.4.
 Then, in the constructor, add the following call in the list of entities, adjusting commas as needed:

-	PlaceDefault.cameraEntity(Coords.fromXY(800, 300) )
+	PlacePlanet.cameraEntity(Coords.fromXY(800, 300) )

 14.5.
 Run the build script and refresh the browser, then accelerate to the right.
 As soon as the ship moves past the middle of the screen, the camera will start to follow it.
 The planet surface and mountain range will scroll off the screen to the left, to be replaced with a blank background.
 As you continue moving to the right, eventually the camera will stop scrolling and the ship will pass off the right edge of the screen, then reappear at the left side of the screen.

 There are a couple of problems with this.

 14.5.
 The first problem is, the planet surface and mountain range shouldn't disappear when you move far enough to the right.
 That's now how planets work.
 To fix this, we need to make the planet surface twice as wide as it currently is.
-Open PlaceDefault.ts, and, in the constructor, replace the existing line for the Planet entity with this:
+Open PlacePlanet.ts, and, in the constructor, replace the existing line for the Planet entity with this:

 	new Planet(Planet.name, Coords.fromXY(800, 300), 50),

 Note that the Planet is now twice as wide as it was.
-(Since the size of the PlaceDefault is now declared in three separate places, it would probably be better to store that value in a variable and reference the variable three times, but whatever.)
+(Since the size of the PlacePlanet is now declared in three separate places, it would probably be better to store that value in a variable and reference the variable three times, but whatever.)

 14.5.
 Run the build script and refresh the browser, then accelerate to the right.
 The planet surface will now stay visible the whole time.

 14.6.
 However, there is still a discontinuity at the left edge and right edge of the planet, where the view abruptly changes as ship passes off the edge and wraps around to the other end.

 To fix that will require some fancier modifications.
-Open PlaceDefault.ts, and, within the .cameraEntity() method, replace the existing assignment of the constraintContainInBox variable with the following:
+Open PlacePlanet.ts, and, within the .cameraEntity() method, replace the existing assignment of the constraintContainInBox variable with the following:

 	var constraintContainInBox =
 		camera.constraintContainInBoxForPlaceSizeWrapped